zammad/zammad/BREAKING_CHANGES.md

 **Related issue:** [#6142](https://github.com/zammad/zammad/issues/6142)

-### Elasticsearch 7 is no longer supported
+### Elasticsearch 7 is no longer supported, 8.15 is the new minimum

-**Who is affected?** Admins of systems that still run Elasticsearch 7.
+**Who is affected?** Admins of systems that run an Elasticsearch older than 8.15, including every Elasticsearch 7 installation.

 Elasticsearch 7 has reached its end of life and was deprecated with Zammad 7.1.
-Support for it was removed with this release, so Zammad requires **Elasticsearch 8** or later.
+Support for it was removed with this release, so the supported range is now **Elasticsearch 8.15 up to, but not including, 10** — 8.15 and later 8.x releases and every 9.x release.
+The requirement is enforced where Zammad reads the server version: the `zammad:searchindex:*` rake tasks, including `zammad:searchindex:rebuild`, and the "Elasticsearch version" system report abort with `Version <x> of configured elasticsearch is not supported.`

-⚠️ Upgrade the Elasticsearch installation to version 8 or later before updating to Zammad 7.2.
+⚠️ Upgrade the Elasticsearch installation to 8.15 or newer before updating to Zammad 7.2.
+Note that Elasticsearch 10 and later are not supported either.

 **Related issue:** [#6314](https://github.com/zammad/zammad/issues/6314)